FBW23-E01A/UIB-Lessons/07-Layout/03-flexbox-sweety/README.md

-# UIB-sweety-layout
+# sweety-layout

 - Take a look at the screenshots in the design folder
 - Create a responsive page based on the screenshots using flex and media queries

 Notice:

 - Use custom properties
 - Use semantic tags (`header`, `main`, `nav`, `footer` etc.)
 - Navigation should stay put while scrolling.
 - Navigation links should be hidden on mobile.
 - Make sure you show the burger icon on mobile ( no functionality ).
 - Menu links should have a deep pink underline on hover
 - Icons should have a deep pink background on hover

 ## Demo

 https://user-images.githubusercontent.com/82094277/199498935-489679f7-409b-4380-9a46-14942342b30d.mov

 ## Tablet

 ![tablet](designs/tablet.png)
 ![tablet2](designs/tablet2.png)

 ## Desktop

 ![desktop](designs/desk.png)
 ![desktop2](designs/desk2.png)

 ## Extra

 ![menu](designs/menu.png)
 ![icons](designs/icons.png)